A PMP-inspired Evaluation Framework for Assessing Deep-Learning Earth System Models: Selected models and evaluation strategy

+Our study focuses on atmosphere-only DL-ESM configurations that can be run in an ``AMIP-style'' mode.
+In these simulations, the models are initialized from atmospheric states and then integrated forward using prescribed boundary conditions, allowing multi-year roll-outs that can be evaluated with Earth System-model diagnostics rather than only short-range forecast scores.

+All analyzed DL-ESMs are forced with historical sea-surface temperature (SST) and sea-ice concentration (SIC) boundary conditions, following a strategy analogous to AMIP simulations with traditional physics-based models \citep{Gates1999}.
+We apply PCMDI PMP metrics to four DL-ESM configurations: one version of Ai2's ACE2 emulator \citep{wattmeyer2023} and three versions of Google's NeuralGCM \citep{Kochkov2024,Yuval2026}.
+These models differ both in architecture and in the way they represent atmospheric evolution.

+ACE2 is a fully data-driven autoregressive emulator.
+Here we evaluate the ACE2 version trained with the ECMWF Reanalysis v5 dataset (ERA5; \citep{ERA5}) over 1940--2020; for simplicity, we refer to this configuration as ACE2 throughout the paper.
+ACE2 is forced by observed SST, sea ice, CO2, and solar radiation, which enables it to simulate historical atmospheric variability and forced long-term trends.
+Recent work \citep{watt2025ace2} has shown that this model can reproduce atmospheric warming trends, interannual variability in global-mean temperature, and the atmospheric response to El Niño SST variability.
+Because ACE2 is trained on historical reanalysis data, the present evaluation is not designed as a strict out-of-distribution extrapolation test.
+Instead, it asks whether a DL-ESM trained on historical data can meet the same observational and CMIP6-based performance benchmarks used for traditional models over a common historical period.

-NeuralGCM has three different versions available to test: (1) the original model, introduced by \citep{Kochkov2024}, and labeled hereafter as ``NeuralGCM''; (2) one subsequent NeuralGCM variant described in \citep{Yuval2026} (here referred to as ``NeuralGCM-evap'') that predicts the net difference between precipitation and evaporation to ensure consistency with the moisture budget, but cannot predict precipitation alone; and (3) the latest ``NeuralGCM-precip'' with a full capability of simulating precipitation directly.
-The NeuralGCM-evap and NeuralGCM-precip models are trained using both the ERA5 and the Integrated Multi-satellitE Retrievals for the Global Precipitation Measurement (IMERG) satellite data on global precipitation \citep{IMERG} to better align the models with real-world observations.
+NeuralGCM follows a hybrid design that combines a differentiable physics-based dynamical core with learned parameterizations for unresolved processes, including processes related to convection and clouds.
+We evaluate three NeuralGCM configurations: (1) the original model introduced by \citet{Kochkov2024}, hereafter ``NeuralGCM''; (2) a later version described by \citet{Yuval2026}, hereafter ``NeuralGCM-evap'', that predicts precipitation minus evaporation to maintain consistency with the moisture budget but does not output precipitation directly; and (3) ``NeuralGCM-precip'', which is designed to output precipitation directly.
+The NeuralGCM-evap and NeuralGCM-precip configurations are trained with both ERA5 and Integrated Multi-satellitE Retrievals for the Global Precipitation Measurement (IMERG) precipitation data \citep{IMERG}, making them especially relevant for the precipitation-focused diagnostics discussed below.